ros-industrial/reach/reach_ros/README.md

   - The base frame of the kinematic tree in which to display the interactive markers
 - **`marker_scale`**
   - The length (in meters) of the arrow markers representing the target Cartesian points
+- **`use_full_color_range`** (optional, default: False)
+  - Colorize the heat map using the full range of colors (such that the target with the lowest score is the deepest hue of blue, and the target with the highest score is the deepest hue of red)